 If you want your mailshot to stand out, you’ll need to make sure your printing is of the highest quality no matter how much you’re sending out.

-Poor quality items will get dismissed as soon as they arrive through the letter box so you’ll want to be certain that your mailshot looks like something to take notice of.
+Poor quality items will get dismissed as soon as they arrive through the letter box, so you’ll want to be certain that your mailshot looks like something to take notice of.
 Although competition on the doormat has reduced in recent years, households have become more discerning and won’t open an envelope unless they are given good reason to.

 The difficulties with printing in-house

 If you normally manage your own printing you might naturally assume that you’ll handle all of your mailshot printing needs in-house, but it may not be as straight forward as you imagine.

 There are several different aspects which you need to make sure that you consider before tackling high volume printing: